Bicycles in bombings: A short history

-During an election speech in UP on Sunday, Prime Minister Narendra Modi appeared to suggest a connection between the 2008 Ahmedabad blasts and the Samajwadi Party (SP), wondering why the terrorists had chosen to plant bombs on bicycles, which is the SP’s election symbol.
+During an election speech in Uttar Pradesh on Sunday, Prime Minister Narendra Modi appeared to suggest a connection between the 2008 Ahmedabad blasts and the Samajwadi Party (SP), wondering why the terrorists had chosen to plant bombs on bicycles, which is the SP’s election symbol.

 The Election Commission of India (EC) allotted the bicycle symbol to the SP after Mulayam Singh Yadav split from the Janata Dal to form his own party in October 1992.